WIRING a BILGE PUMP - The primary

 - I installed this diode next to (electrically close) each pump on a Jones terminal strip as it is the most effective place.
 Don't install the diode buried somewhere in the wiring harness as you will forget where it is.

-- UPDATED CONTACT ARC SUPPRESSION - When a current carrying relay contact opens it generates an arc.
+- UPDATED CONTACT ARC SUPPRESSION & ELECTRICAL NOISE - When a current carrying relay contact opens it generates an arc.
 The size of the arc is proportional to the current flowing when contacts were closed.
 Eventually the arc will pit the contacts and weld them shut.
-Each arc radiates as a voltage spike over the power lines that could damage sensitive electronics.
-Each arc also radiates as an RF burst that interferes with VHF operation, just when you are calling for help.
+Each arc radiates as a voltage spike over the power lines that could interfere with sensitive electronics.
+Its doubtful it can do damage but you never can tell.
+Each arc can also radiate as an RF burst that interferes with VHF operation, just when you are calling for help.
 The solution is to install an RC circuit across the pump motor contacts to absorb the arc faster than the contacts open.
 This is determined by the time constant of the components.
 The components are shown as R & C in schematic below.
 Install this RC combination close to the relay.

 Easier ---> |